kenzo0107/guardduty-archiver/README.md

 ## Usage

 ```
-AWS_PROFILE=hoge go run ./main.go
+go run ./main.go -p <your profile>
 ```

 ## TODO

-For now, I created a working product.

-I will deal with it later.
+Get available regions for guardduty and execute to archive guardduty findings.